bananaNuggets75/console-game/README.md

 ## Contributing

 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 Thanksu.
+Would appreciate contributing an assets.

+## Future Plans
+- Develop the actual game with characters using Unity.
+- Improve storyline and game mechanics.